ghostery/autoconsent/readme.md

 ### Rules

-The library's functionality is implemented a set of rules that define how to manage consent on a subset of sites.
+The library's functionality is implemented as a set of rules that define how to manage consent on a subset of sites.
 These generally correspond to specific Consent Management Providers (CMPs) that are installed on multiple sites.
 Each CMP ruleset defines: